 Skin cancers are caused by excessive growth of your skin cells and are usually a result of prolonged UV exposure.
-Individuals who regularly use tanning beds or spend long hours in the sun are at risk for developing skin cancer and should be aware of any abnormal spots appearing on their bodies.
-Additionally, individuals who are fair-skinned or have a family history of skin cancer have a greater chance of developing the disease and should take the proper precautions.
+Individuals who regularly use tanning beds or spend long hours in the sun are at risk for developing skin cancer.
+They should be aware of any abnormal spots appearing on their bodies.
+Additionally, individuals who are fair-skinned or have a family history of skin cancer have a greater chance of developing the disease.
+They should take the proper precautions.

 There are three major types of skin cancers: basal cell carcinomas, squamous cell carcinomas and melanomas.